conexant/rpi-linux/readme.md

 Build the Linux kernel for the RPi 2.
 The following instructions refer to cross compiling the driver on an Ubuntu environment.

+**Note:** The following steps must be completed on the host machine (which is running the Ubuntu environment and which the kernel will be built on).
+The /boot/config.txt should be changed on the RPi 2, after the kernel is installed.

 Prior to building the Linux driver, the following packages must be installed: Git, bc, libncurses5-dev, libncursesw5-dev, and gcc-arm-linux-gnueabihf.
 All these packages can be installed with the following command:
 ```
   $ sudo apt-get install git bc libncurses5-dev libncursesw5-dev gcc-arm-linux-gnueabihf